patrick-ogrady/website/hackmd/vryx-poc.md

   * 0% expiry/failure rate for transactions, chunks, and blocks
 * E2E Time-to-Finality (issuance to ordered on-chain but before executed and notified) = 2.2-2.7s (1s block time)
 * E2E Time-to-Execution (notifyied issuer) (TTF + TTE) = 3-3.5s

-## Setup
-* c7g.8xlarge (32 vCPU, 64GB RAM, 100GB io2 EBS with 2500 IOPS)
-* 5 Regions (us-west-2,us-east-1,ap-south-1,ap-northeast-1,eu-west-1)
-* 50 Equal Weight Validators (10 in each region)
-* 5 API Nodes (1 in each region)
-* 1 Tx Issuer (c7gn.8xlarge, eu-west-1, sends txs randomly to API nodes, doesn't use known validator partitions)

-> Can we add more nodes?

-Yes.
-Each additional node requires additional replication of all block and chunk material.

-If you run the repro, post how many nodes you used!
-We plan to scale this up over the coming devnets (just uses Snowman Consensus behind the scenes, which has already hit ~1.8k validators on Mainnet)!

-> Can we add more regions?

-Yes.

 ## How is this possible?
 ### Vryx